AquaticInformatics/stage-discharge-readings-field-data-plugin/src/StageDischargeReadingsPlugin/Readme.md

 The StageDischarge field data plugin is a customer-installable plugin for AQTS 2017.4+.
 It parses CSV files and imports stage/discharge activities, and parameter readings.

-## Installation

-Use the [FieldDataPluginTool](https://github.com/AquaticInformatics/examples/tree/master/TimeSeries/PublicApis/FieldDataPlugins/FieldDataPluginTool) to install the `StageDischarge.plugin` file on your AQTS app server.

 ## CSV File format

 The CSV file format supported by the plugin allows for flexible combinations of field data to be imported.